hpc17-raspi-cluster/raspi-cluster/project-plan.md

 2. Install OpenMPI
 3. Clone the disk into the other Pis
 4. Create the cluster
-5. Test and run benchmarks
+5. Test and run benchmarks.
+6. Compare the scaling with HPC and/or CIMS machines.
-6. Investigate on making the cluster relocatable and easily expandable
+7. Investigate on making the cluster relocatable and easily expandable